 Why you should classify your Bluetooth devices on Apple Watch

-Our AirPods Max review raves about just how great headphones can be on your Apple Watch, and one of the reasons it's so great is because your Apple Watch can tell that the AirPods Max is a pair of headphones.
+Our AirPods Max review raves about just how great headphones can be paired with your best Apple Watch, and one of the reasons it's so great is because your Apple Watch can tell that the AirPods Max is a pair of headphones.
 Non-Apple Bluetooth headphones, speakers, and other devices don't have the same chips to tell your Apple Watch about what type of device they are, and this causes your Apple Watch to treat all Bluetooth devices as the same by default.

-Have you ever paired a Bluetooth speaker with your Apple Watch and starting playing music only to find out the volume is way too low?
+Have you ever paired a Bluetooth speaker with your Apple Watch and started playing music only to find out the volume is way too low?
 Or, maybe you connected a pair of headphones and got blasted by music that was too loud — classifying your Bluetooth devices should help alleviate this issue.

 If you correctly classify your Bluetooth devices on your Apple Watch, you should get improved audio notifications, and your headphone audio level measurements will be more accurate.